Useful Notes: Los Angeles

 - We're Alive, an audio drama about a Zombie Apocalypse is set in downtown L.A.

-- Behind The Veil, a Forum RP game, takes place mainly in LA and the surrounding areas, and the city itself has a Anthropomorphic Personification in the form of the Lady of Angels.
+- Behind The Veil takes place mainly in LA and the surrounding areas, and the city itself has a Anthropomorphic Personification in the form of the Lady of Angels.

 - Animaniacs: the Warner sibs lived on the Warner Brothers lot, in Burbank; Slappy and Skippy Squirrel also lived in Burbank.